Photo by "My Life Through A Lens" on Unsplash

 Domain-Driven Design is an approach that focuses on creating software in complex business domains that reflects the mental model of the people that intimately know the business.
-Instead of handing off requirements all the way down to the developers, passing from stakeholders, experts, business analysts... we all create a single language and a shared model, which is used by everyone in the project and is reflected in the code.
+Instead of handing off requirements down to the developers, and passing them from stakeholders to experts to business analysts... we all create a shared language and model, which is used by everyone in the project and is described in the code.

-Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark in a journey of continuous collaboration and learning.
+Domain-Driven Design is all about dedicating time to discover and model our domain, using a shared language and being ready to embark on a journey of continuous collaboration and learning.

 The domain and a model

 This is a picture of London:

 I'm rushing to finish this article because I have an important meeting in The Shard, how can I get to the meeting from Whitechapel?
 I don't know about you, but this picture doesn't help me much, there's no way to identify Whitechapel, The Shard, or any streets or landmarks to guide me.
 Somebody shares with me a different picture:

 I can see Whitechapel and The Shard, I can even recognize some landmarks!
 I know where to go, this should be easy.
 This last picture is not reality, it's a simplified representation of London: a model.
 It allows me to ask specific questions and get answers.
 I can only ask specific questions since it's not all-inclusive, it omits information, uses a single language and simplifies reality in such a way that it's useful for our particular purposes.
 If my fingers are tired from writing this article and I don't want to walk to The Shard, what tube station should I use?
 Our previous model doesn't help us, we need to use a different one: